lucaatorelli/CircularLoopstation/README.md

 These two parameters are necessary to work well on every device, because their value depend on device hardware or settings.

 ### Lateral panel
-The lateral panel is the section dedicated to the management of the tracks inside the database.

-It is composed, from the top to the bottom, by:
+The lateral panel is the interface part dedicated to the management of the tracks inside the database.
+It is composed by different sections with different funcitonalities.
+Specifically, from the top to the bottom, we can find:

 <img align="left" width = "190" src="images/Lateral_panel.png" />